korrollir/udemy-courses/the-coding-interview-bootcamp/AlgoCasts/data_structures.md

       - Circular test
         * Same as midpoint, except an embedded `if` statement checking for `slow === fast` to indicate a circular list.
+      - `n` fromLast
+        * Two pointers at the head
+        * Move one pointer forward `n` places
+        * Begin moving the two pointers forward one node until the first pointer returns null.
+        * The second pointer is `n` from the tail